 BI 765063 may also be combined with other immunotherapies, in particular with checkpoint inhibitors acting on T-lymphocytes, e.g. checkpoint inhibitors targeting the PD-1/PD-L1 axis or products triggering a stimulation of the immune system.

-BI 765063 is developed in multiple cancer indications under a license and collaboration agreement with Boehringer Ingelheim.
+BI 765063 is currently being evaluated in a Phase 1 clinical trial in patients with advanced solid tumors, as part of a license and collaboration agreement with Boehringer Ingelheim.